Skip to main content

 Many-to-One (N:1)

-Multiple records are associated with one record of another model.
+Multiple records can be associated with a single record from another model.

 Example: Student ↔ Class